Created to ensure every child has the opportunity to learn the critical computer science skills needed to unlock their full potential.

 Fund Governance

-Community members:
+Committee members:

 - Alex Eaton, Community Foundation of Utah

-- Nicole Reitz-Larsen, Salt Lake City School District
+- Nicole Reitz-Larsen, Canyons School District

-- Fifi Teklemedhin, Harvard University
+- Fifi Teklemedhin, CS & Sociology Student at Harvard University

 - Kristina Yamada, Utah State Board of Education